New iPadOS 15: features, release date and what you need to know

-Later in the year iPad users will be able to download iPadOS 15, the 2021 operating system update, and thanks to Apple's WWDC 2021 keynote conference we're finally getting to find out all about the upcoming update.
+Later in the year, iPad users will be able to download iPadOS 15, the 2021 operating system update, and thanks to Apple's WWDC 2021 keynote speech we're finally getting to find out all about the upcoming update.

 A sister update to iOS 15, the new iPadOS has lots of the features of that iPhone operating system, but with a few extras that make the most of the tablet form factor.

-It sounds like iPadOS 15 isn't a huge improvement for Apple tablets, simply improving iPadOS 14 features (and some that were curiously absent from 2020's update), but some people might like one or two of the changes.
+It sounds like iPadOS 15 isn't a huge update for Apple tablets, simply improving iPadOS 14 features (and adding some that were curiously absent from 2020's update despite already being on iPhone), but some people might like one or two of the changes.

 Cut to the chase